packiyalakshmi26/python-ds-project/README.md

 ## 🏁 Conclusion

 This project demonstrates how **RFM Analysis and Cohort Analysis** can be used to understand customer behavior, segment customers, and evaluate retention patterns.
 The insights generated from the analysis can support businesses in developing effective customer engagement and retention strategies.

+# ✈️ Travel Insurance Purchase Prediction

+## 📌 Project Overview

+This project focuses on predicting whether a customer is likely to purchase travel insurance based on their demographic, financial, health, and travel-related information.

+The project follows a complete Data Science and Machine Learning workflow, including data preprocessing, exploratory data analysis, data visualization, model building, model evaluation, and hyperparameter tuning.

+## 🎯 Objective

+The main objective of this project is to develop a Machine Learning classification model that can predict whether a customer will purchase travel insurance.

+## 📊 Dataset

+The dataset contains customer-related information such as:

+- Age
+- Employment Type
+- Graduate or Not
+- Annual Income
+- Family Members
+- Chronic Diseases
+- Frequent Flyer
+- Ever Travelled Abroad
+- Travel Insurance

+The target variable is **TravelInsurance**.

+## 🔍 Exploratory Data Analysis

+Exploratory Data Analysis was performed to understand the patterns and relationships within the dataset.

+The analysis includes:

+- Age distribution
+- Chronic disease distribution
+- Frequent flyer status
+- Travel insurance distribution
+- Customer demographic analysis
+- Relationship between customer features and travel insurance purchase

+Various visualizations were created using **Matplotlib** and **Seaborn**.

+## 🛠️ Technologies Used

+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Scikit-learn
+- Jupyter Notebook

+## 🤖 Machine Learning

+Classification algorithms were used to predict travel insurance purchase.

+The **Random Forest Classifier** was implemented and optimized using **GridSearchCV** for hyperparameter tuning.

+## ⚙️ Model Evaluation

+The model performance was evaluated using:

+- Accuracy Score
+- Confusion Matrix
+- Classification Report

+**GridSearchCV** was used to identify the best hyperparameters for the Random Forest Classifier.

+## 🔄 Project Workflow

+1. Data Loading
+2. Data Understanding
+3. Data Cleaning
+4. Exploratory Data Analysis
+5. Data Visualization
+6. Feature Encoding
+7. Train-Test Split
+8. Model Building
+9. Model Evaluation
+10. Hyperparameter Tuning
+11. Final Model Selection

+## 📈 Results

+The Random Forest Classifier was evaluated before and after hyperparameter tuning using GridSearchCV.
+The tuned model was used to improve the overall classification performance.

+## ✅ Conclusion

+This project demonstrates the application of Machine Learning techniques to predict customer interest in travel insurance.

+The analysis provides insights into customer characteristics and helps understand the factors that may influence travel insurance purchase decisions.